Colorado Springs Philharmonic: Colorado Springs Symphony

-The Colorado Springs Philharmonic was formed in 2003 following the bankruptcy of the Colorado Springs Symphony in March of that year.
-To fund the first season of the Philharmonic, a fund-raising drive was conducted between June and November, raising $834,986 from nearly 2,000 people.
+Formation and history of the Colorado Springs Philharmonic

+Following the bankruptcy and dissolution of the Colorado Springs Symphony in March 2003, and the subsequent formation of the Colorado Springs Philharmonic as the successor ensemble to the Colorado Springs Symphony, the new orchestra hired Smith as its first music director.
+To fund the first season of the Colorado Springs Philharmonic, the new orchestra conducted a fund-raising drive between June and November 2003, raising $834,986 from nearly 2,000 donors.
 An additional $290,000 consisted of matching funds from the El Pomar Foundation, the Pikes Peak Community Foundation, the Joseph Henry Edmondson Foundation and the Bee Vradenburg Foundation.
 It maintained the musicians and musical director from the symphony with a "leaner and more innovative" business plan.

-In 2008, Nathan Newbrough was made Executive Director.
+In 2008, Nathan Newbrough became executive director of the orchestra.
 He focused on season ticket sales, types of performances and staffing to grow the Philharmonic.
 By 2011, the orchestra had begun to see improvements in audience size and more performances.
 Newbrough had increased the staff from 2 to 7 and offered family season tickets at discounted rates to draw in first-time audience members.
 The Philharmonic increased programming to exceed that of similarly sized cities.
 In addition, according to the League of American Orchestras, the Philharmonic had 70% more programming than other orchestras with the same budget.
 Newbrough credits the success of the organization on its music director, staff, and contributors like the El Pomar Foundation.
+In 2009, the Philharmonic received Enterprise Zone status, which means that federal and state tax credits are given to donations.
+For instance, a $10,000 donation could be reduced to a net cost of $3,600 due to the tax credits.
+The credits encourage donations to Colorado nonprofit and business organizations, which help them to build infrastructure, hire and retain employees and make capital improvements.

-Lawrence Leighton Smith, the music director, stepped down in 2011 due to a diagnosis of Binswanger's Disease, a form of dementia.
-He had announced in 2009 his intention to step down at the end of the 2010/2011 season.
-He had been the conductor since 2002.
+Smith stepped down as music director in 2011 due to a diagnosis of Binswanger's Disease.
+He had previously announced in 2009 his intention to step down at the end of the 2010-2011 season.

-About 46% of the annual budget for the Philharmonic comes from contributions, and only about 2% of the contributions come from corporations.
-To increase involvement from local businesses and illustrate the value of cultural activities to the business community, the Philharmonic established the Business Partners Initiative in January, 2013.
-An advisory committee is led by Frank Caris, CEO of dpiX and board member of the Philharmonic.
-Caris said of the initiative: "Leaders in business share an interest in quality of life, essential to attracting and retaining a creative and driven workforce...
-The Philharmonic does so much to promote the quality of life in our region."